selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 That's a lot of Quarks!
 33 billion..

-Before the quark optimization ([in this PR](https://github.com/selfup/oxidizy/pull/12)) we capped out at 5.6 billion.
+Before the quark optimization ([in this PR](https://github.com/selfup/oxidizy/pull/12)), we capped out at 5.6 billion.

+The optimization cut the memory footprint 5.9 times.
+A run now finishes in about the same amount of time as the old 5.6 billion Quark runs, while processing 4 times as much.
+Decreasing the memory profile improved performance 4 times over.
+That's a rare outcome for sure!

-We reduced the memory footprint 6.6 times.
-This runs at/around the same speed as the prior 5.6 billion Quark runs.
-Which is an added bonus since it increases the load on all threads now that we are increasing processing on the CPU (all logical cores).
-The CPU bump is more unique to our application and not a consequence of using enums.
-We just chose to keep the original structures to infer the enum type.
-More tedious but it will help when we introduce algebra.
+There is a trade-off: the CPU does more work now.
+That part is specific to our application, not a consequence of using enums.
+We chose to keep building the original structures and then infer the enum from them.
+More tedious, but it will help when we introduce algebra.
+As a bonus, that extra work is spread across all threads, so every logical core gets put to use.

-Decreasing the memory profile by utilizing enums and additional processing improved the performance 4 times over.
-That's a rare outcome for sure.
+So how do enums pull that off?
+Let's start with the basics.

 ### Enums

-Here is a basic Enum in Rust:
+Here is a basic enum in Rust:

 ```rust
 #[derive(Debug, Copy, Clone)]